 It is not possible to predict how much or how quickly creosote will form in your chimney.
-It is important, therefore, to check the build-up in the chimney monthly until you determine the rate of creosote formation.
+It is important, therefore, to check the build-up in your chimney monthly when getting used to the new furnace until you determine the rate of creosote formation.
 Even if creosote forms slowly in your system, the chimney should be cleaned and inspected at least once each year.